 - Font: Times New Roman, size 12.

-- Sections and subsections: Number all sections and subsections.
-Numbers must precede the headings (1.1, 1.2, 1.2.1).
-Format headings according to the standards on page 14 of the “APA Manual: general rules of style and formatting of academic papers” by the FECAP Library [link].
+- Sections and subsections: sections and subsections must present numerical indicators, preceding their titles (1.1, 1.2, 1.2.1); Title formats must comply with the indications on page 14 of the “APA Manual: general rules of style and formatting of academic works” from the FECAP Library [link].

-- Foreign words: words in other languages must be displayed in italics.
+- Foreign words: words in other languages must appear in italics.

-- Quotes: Insert quotes in the text using the author-date system, i.e. the author's last name, comma, year of publication.
-The page number is only mentioned in direct quotes.
-The general rules of style and formatting of quotes are found in the “APA Manual: general rules of style and formatting of academic papers” by the FECAP Library [link].
+- Citations: must be presented in the body of the text using the author-date system, that is, author's surname, comma and year of publication.
+Page numbering is only placed when there is a direct quote.
+The general rules of style and formatting for the presentation of citations can be verified in the “APA Manual: general rules of style and formatting of academic works” of the FECAP Library [link].

-- Direct quotes: If a quote contains less than 40 words, it should be incorporated into the text using double quotations marks.
-Quotes containing more than 40 words should form a separate paragraph without quotation marks.
-Refer to the model on page 34 of the “APA Manual: general rules of style and formatting of academic papers” by the FECAP Library [link].
+- Direct quotes: If the quote comprises less than 40 words, incorporate it into the text and enclose it in double quotes.
+Citations with more than 40 words must be presented in a separate text block without quotation marks.
+Check the Model on page 34 of the “APA Manual: general rules of style and formatting of academic works” from the FECAP Library [link].

-- Footnotes: RBGN does not use footnotes.
-If required, footnotes should be included as endnotes, numbered sequentially in the text and presented at the end of the paper, before the reference list.
-Acknowledgements and any other notes revealing authorship may be added to the final version, after the paper was approved for publication.
+- Notes: RBGN does not use footnotes.
+If necessary, such comments should be included as endnotes, numbered sequentially in the body of the text and presented at the end of the article before the list of references.
+The thank you notes, or others that identify the author, may be added to the final version, if the article is approved for publication.

-- Writing: Papers submitted by a single author may be written in the first person singular or in the impersonal style.
-Papers by more than one author may be written in the first person plural or in the impersonal style.
-The style chosen should be maintained throughout the text.
+- Writing: the text submitted for an article with one author can be written in the first person singular or in the impersonal style, and the article with more than one author can be written in the first person plural or in the impersonal style.
+The style adopted must be maintained throughout the text.

-- References: a list of all references cited in the text must be included at the end of the paper using single spacing, organized alphabetically by authors’ last names (and chronologically, where required) according to the general rules of style and formatting of the “APA Manual: general rules of style and formatting of academic papers” by the FECAP Library [link].
-The author(s) of the paper are in charge of providing accurate references and citations.
+- References: the list of references cited throughout the text must be presented at the end of the article, in single spacing, organized alphabetically by the author's last name (and chronologically when applicable), according to the general rules of style and formatting available in the “APA Manual: general rules of style and formatting of academic works” from the FECAP Library [link].
+The accuracy of references and citations are the responsibility of the author(s) of the article.

-Title: Should be displayed on the first page in Times New Roman, size 12, in bold and centered.
+Title: must be presented on the first page, Times New Roman font, size 12, in bold and centered.

-Body text: The text should include: introduction, literature review, methodological procedures, presentation and analysis of results, conclusion, and references.
-Theoretical essays should preferably present a clear theoretical definition of the research problem, include an updated literature review and offer propositions that represent a breakthrough regarding the theory addressed.
-Bibliometric surveys and systematic reviews without proper formulation of propositions are not accepted for publication.
+Body of Text: the writing must include: introduction, literature review, methodological procedures, presentation and analysis of results, conclusion and references.
+Theoretical essays should preferably present a clear theoretical outline of the research problem, with a respective review of the literature according to the state of the art, and build propositions that mean an advance in the theory addressed.
+Bibliometric research and systematic reviews without the proper formulation of propositions are not accepted for publication in the RBGN.

-Appendices/research instruments: based on the criteria for the permanence of journals in the Scielo Collection Brazil (2017) and by determination of RBGN’s Editorial Board, the revue requires, from January 2018, that the instruments used for research be included in the form of an appendix containing the following:
+Appendices/research instruments: based on the criteria for permanence of journals in the Scielo Brasil Collection (2017) and by determination of its Editorial Board, from January 2018, the RBGN made the inclusion (as an appendix) of the instruments used in the researches MANDATORY , to know: